Subaru-PFS/ets_fiberalloc/README.md

   These lists are written to the output file, if specified.
 - subtracts the exposure time from the planned exposure times of the observed targets.
 If their time becomes <=0, they are removed from the target list.
-- repeats the above steps until a fraction of "fract" of the necessary total observation time has been reached.
+- repeats the above steps until the requested number of exposures is reached.

-At each step, the fraction of allocated fibers and the fraction of obervations done so far and the necessary observations is printed.
+At each step, the fraction of allocated fibers and the accumulated fraction of total observation time is printed.

 Target priorities are taken into account by the assignment algorithms.